Enfey/IBM-AI-For-New-Students/README.md

 1. **Ask Questions**: Users can ask questions like "Where is the library?" or "How can I pay the tuition fee?".
 2. **Get Personalized Recommendations**: The chatbot provides customized suggestions based on the student’s interests and behavior.
 3. **Create new Session:** Users can create a new session which is a similar idea to the chat history to restart their conversation.
-4. **Feedback/Introduction Page:** Users can see the latest annoucement on the website with all possible ways to contact us.
+4. **Feedback/Introduction Page:** Users can see the latest announcement on the website with all possible ways to contact us.
 Additionally, a designed product page is accessible in the side menu bar.